celiafi/celiadtbvalidator/README.md

 ## Installation

-Celia DTB Validator is designed to work on Windows 10, using Python 3.5.2. (newer python3 versions should also work)
+Celia DTB Validator is designed to work on Windows 10, using Python 3.8.7. (newer python3 versions should also work)

 For audio and Daisy validation it is required that following programs are also installed:
-- SoX v14.4.2
-- ffmpeg 2.2.2
+- FFmpeg 4.4
 - Daisy Pipeline 1 v.
 20111215.

 Other version might also work, but have not been tested and might not work.